mintty/mintty/wiki/CtrlSeqs.md

 | `^[[22 Z`    | zoom down to single-cell display (like setting `Charwidth=single`) |
 | `^[[2;2 Z`   | like `^[[22 Z`                                |

+Note: There is one space character before the `Z`.

 ## Overstrike ##